What Is Asbestosis?

 The median survival for asbestosis patients is about 10 years.
 Life expectancy varies with disease progression.
 Stage 1 patients live the longest, around 14 years.
 In contrast, stage 3 patients average just 1.75 years.

 The outlook for asbestosis patients varies.
 It depends on how fast the disease progresses and the level of asbestos exposure.
-Those with high exposure tend to get severe disease that worsens quickly.
+Those with high exposure tend to get severe cases that worsen quickly.
 Those with lower exposure often have mild cases that either progress slowly or remain stable.

 Life Expectancy for Asbestosis Patients